Ranks of the German Bundeswehr: Field grade officers

 In order to be promoted to Major (major; a rank only career officers can achieve), the officers have to complete successfully a course called Basislehrgang Stabsoffizier (BLS) (field grade officer basic course).
 It takes a minimum of 10 years of officer's service to become a major.
 Oberstleutnant '(lt.-col.) is the standard final rank for career officers which can be awarded after 17 years of service.
 The salary of this rank depends on the respective function (A 14 or A 15 in the German salary scheme).
 Oberst (colonel) is the highest field grade rank (promotion requires a minimum of 17 years of officer's service, i.e. 20 years of service overall).

 Officers in General Staff Service

 About 1.5 percent of each cohort are chosen to take part in the Generalstabslehrgang (general staff course) at the Führungsakademie der Bundeswehr (military academy) at Hamburg.
 This course lasts two years after the completion of which the participants put a "i.G." after their rank in case they serve on a corresponding post in a staff (at least in a brigade staff), meaning im Generalstabsdienst (in general staff service).
 Having completed this course, the minimum rank those officers achieve is usually Oberst (colonel).
-The Generalstabslehrgang is a necessary requirement for the promotion to a General's rank.
+The Generalstabslehrgang is a requirement for promotion to a General's rank.